 In vitro fertilization (IVF) is the joining of a woman's egg and a man's sperm in a laboratory dish.
 In vitro means outside the body.
 Fertilization...

 A dietician is important to help plan and update a protein-restricted diet as the child grows.

-As with most inherited diseases, there is no way to prevent these disorders.
+As with most inherited diseases, there is no way to prevent these disorders from developing after birth.

-Teamwork between parents, the affected child, and doctors can help prevent severe illness.
+Teamwork between parents, the medical team, and the affected child to follow the prescribed diet can help prevent severe illness.

 Nagamani SCS, Lichter-Konecki U. Inborn errors of urea synthesis.
 In: Swaiman KF, Ashwal S, Ferriero DM, et al, eds.
 Swaiman's Pediatric Neurology: Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 38.

 Reviewed By: Anna C. Edens Hurst, MD, MS, Assistant Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.